Emergency support hotline: +30 123-456-789

 • Mandalorians

-1.3 They Enhance Display Presence
+1.3 Soft Goods Enhance Display Presence

 A well‑draped cloak adds: